mariumfirdous/fee-calculation/README.md

 ##Setup

-First you need to install node.js(version used- 14.15.5) and npm in your system, then run"ng new Project_name" to create a new project.
-After creating the project, replace "src" and "package.json" of the project with this one and then run "npm i" in your project folder to install all the required dependencies(bootstrap, formsModule).
+- First you need to install node.js(version used- 14.15.5) and npm in your system, then run"ng new Project_name" to create a new project.
+- After creating the project, replace "src" and "package.json" of the project with this one.
+- Then run "npm i" in your project folder to install all the required dependencies(bootstrap, formsModule).
-Once all the dependencies are installed, you can run "ng s" or "ng serve" to run the application.
+- Once all the dependencies are installed, you can run "ng s" or "ng serve" to run the application.

 ##Assumptions